lemon3/live-number-formatter/README.md

 > currently (beta)

-is an input field designed for numbers, which live formats the entered number.
+Is an input field for numbers that formats the entered number live.

 ## demo
 ### [go to the demo >>](https://lemon3.github.io/live-number-formatter/)